Brissenden Park: proposal for expanding public parkland on the waterfront

 The municipally owned lands at 2519 and 2539 Rosebery Avenue (also referred to as Brissenden Park), have been identified as a possible option to sell or long-term lease to fund the purchase of these last two privately-held properties at 1444 and 1448 Argyle Avenue.

-The property known as Brissenden Park has not been generally used as a public park, nor has it been dedicated as a park.
+The property known as Brissenden Park has not been generally used as a public park.
 It is zoned for single-family residential use and is and would continue to be governed by the District’s Interim Tree Bylaw, in the same way the bylaw applies to any other residential property in West Vancouver (other than Development Permit areas).

 In order to consider whether to proceed with this funding proposal, from February to mid-March the District conducted public consultation on the proposed funding strategy, as well as neighbourhood consultation on the potential future use of the municipally owned lands at 2519 and 2539 Rosebery Avenue.